czirjakkethz/provis/docs/source/index.rst

 Welcome to provis's Wiki!
 ==================================

-You can find installation instructions as well as the documentation of the source code.
+You can find installation instructions as well as the documentation of the `source code <https://github.com/czirjakkethz/provis>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Getting started:

+   req
    setup